Giant Dipole Resonance and Related Spin-dependent Excitations: Summary and discussion

-The collective spin dipole excitations were the subject of interest in the paper~\cite{Morsch78}, where $^{208}$Pb($p,p^\prime$) reaction was studied.
-The two states at 6.26 and 8.37 MeV was interpreted as $1^-$ spin-flip excitations.
+Theoretically, ESDR and GDR should be observed together since they have the same $J^\pi=1^-$ value and are located in the same excitation energy region.
+Spherical atomic nuclei are preferred candidates for searching for ESDR, since in this case the most pronounced gap with GDR is expected and there is no mixing with $2^-$ states.
+It is interesting to find experimental indications to support our prediction.
+The collective spin-dipole excitations were the subject of interest in the paper~\cite{Morsch78}, where $^{208}$Pb($p,p^\prime$) reaction was studied.
+The two states at 6.26 and 8.37 MeV were interpreted as $1^-$ spin-flip excitations.
 In a recent paper~\cite{Pb_GDR+}, photoneutron reactions on $^{208}$Pb in the GDR energy region has been investigated.
 Several resonance structures have been detected in low-energy $^{208}$Pb($\gamma$, $n$) cross sections.
 Thus, in particular, the broad shoulder at 9.45 MeV and a prominent peak at $\sim10$ MeV have been observed.
-The SDR position in $^{208}$Pb calculated within the WFM method is 9.83 MeV and can be assigned to one of the above states.
+The ESDR position in $^{208}$Pb calculated within the WFM method is 9.83 MeV~\cite{BaMoIJMPE26} and can be assigned to one of the above states.
 The $^{208}$Pb($p,p^\prime\gamma$) reaction has been studied in Ref.~\cite{Krakow_GDR+}.
 Several discrete states of electric nature have been detected between 7 and 10 MeV.
 It was supposed that some of them are collective $1^-$ spin-flip excitations.
 That is certainly in line with our findings.

-Spin-vector excitations are of particular interest to us.
-By analogy with isovector GDR, they can be described as the translational motion of spin-up nucleons against spin-down nucleons~\cite{Morsch78}.
-The spin-vector contributions ($\sim\R^-_1,\ \bar\R^-_1$) to $B(M21)$ are shown in brackets for each magnetic state in Table~\ref{tab1x}.
-The strongest isovector magnetic $1^-$ state at 11.97 MeV exhibits a spin-vector nature.
-Weak isoscalar spin-vector excitation is localized at an energy of 7.59 MeV.

-Here we can see an analogy with three $1^+$ scissors modes, see Refs.~\cite{BaMoPRC13,BaMoPRC22}.
-The conventional (orbital, spin-scalar) scissors mode is generated by the rotational oscillations of neutrons with respect of protons, whereas two spin scissors are generated by the analogous motions of spin-up nucleons with respect of spin-down nucleons.
-These three scissors modes are classified as isovector spin-scalar, isovector spin-vector and isoscalar spin-vector ones.
-The $1^+$ states are also emerge from interference of magnetic and electric channels of excitation, that leads to non-zero $B(E21)$ excitation probabilities for all scissors levels with $B(M11)$ dominance~\cite{BaMoPRC22}.

-Finally, we can conclude, that spin-vector translation motion are generated by the spin part of the $\hat O(M2,1)$ operator, see eq.~(\ref{OM2sl}).
-The spin-vector motion contribution disappear in the spherical limit (like spin scissors).